intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 * Diagnoses a warning if any function that has `!intel_declared_aspects` uses an aspect not listed in that declared set.

-* Creates an `!intel_assumed_targets` metadata for each kernel function or `SYCL_EXTERNAL` function that is defined.
-This is done regardless of whether the `-fsycl-assume-all-kernels-run-on-targets` command line switch is specified.
+* Creates an `!intel_fixed_targets` metadata for each kernel function or `SYCL_EXTERNAL` function that is defined.
+This is done regardless of whether the `-fsycl-fixed-targets` command line switch is specified.
 If the switch is not specified, the metadata has an empty list of targets.

-* If the `-fsycl-assume-all-kernels-run-on-targets` command line switch is specified, diagnoses a warning if any function uses an aspect that is not compatible with all target devices specified by that switch.
+* If the `-fsycl-fixed-targets` command line switch is specified, diagnoses a warning if any function uses an aspect that is not compatible with all target devices specified by that switch.

 It is important that this IR phase runs before any other optimization phase that might eliminate a reference to a type or inline a function call because